 This exact scenario recently happened to a mother of two in a child dependency case.
 Fortunately, acting as her DCF attorney, I secured her reunification with her children, but not before she had to endure over four months of supervised visits.

 Not Doing Anything Is Just As Damaging As Doing The Wrong Thing

-In the “failure to protect” area of the law there is a gap between what DCF perceives to be “abuse” and how the dependency case law defines it.
+In the “failing to protect” area of the law there is a gap between what DCF perceives to be “abuse” and how the dependency case law defines it.
 For example, a Florida appellate court in the cases of L.R. v.
 Department of Children and Family Services, 947 So.2d 1240, 1245 (Fla.
-2d DCA 2007) required that these two “nexuses” (connections) be proven in failure to protect cases:
+2d DCA 2007) required that these two “nexuses” (connections) be proven in failing to protect cases:

 The acts of the abusing parent demonstrate that he or she will continue the abuse.

 The other parent’s behavior shows that he or she will continue to allow the abuse to happen.

 In my client’s case, the child dependency judge sheltered her children in another household for over four months, even though she had obtained an injunction against her alleged abuser husband on the same day that DCF began its investigation.
 My client’s only “omission” was that the injunction was not made permanent (for reasons beyond her control) until a couple of weeks ago.
 Once the injunction became permanent, DCF dropped its objection to her children being reunified with her.